Retirement should be the longest holiday of your life, so many of us will be looking at ways we can boost our income when we stop work.

 5. Do you qualify for Pension Credit?

 If you’re on a low income, make sure you check whether you’re eligible for any government benefits, such as Pension Credit.
-This can boost your retirement income, and enable you to claim other benefits, including the Winter Fuel Payment, to help you cover the cost of your energy bills.
+This can boost your retirement income and enable you to claim other benefits, which may help you financially.

 Seek professional help